eclipse-volttron/docker/README.md

 ## Persisting the VOLTTRON data

-Creating a datavolume allows a container to maintain its state over restarting.
-The volttron container stores it's state in a directory /home/volttron/datavolume.
+Creating a datavolume allows a container to maintain its state over docker container restarts.
+The volttron container stores it's state in a directory /home/volttron/datavolume within the docker container.
+This directory can be mounted on the host by adding a -v option to the ```docker run``` command.

-This first command will create a directory on the host called $PWD/datavolume (if it doesn't exist) and will use it for maintaining a VOLTTRON_HOME and a virtual environment that is used inside the container.
+The command below will create a directory on the host called $PWD/datavolume (if it doesn't exist) and will use it for maintaining a VOLTTRON_HOME and a virtual environment that is used inside the container.

 ```bash